omni-horn-orb/model/toy_cosmology/README.md

-# Toy Cosmology: Density–Driven Acceleration Demo
+"""

-This folder contains a small Python experiment exploring whether a simple density-dependent acceleration model can reproduce the qualitative expansion history of our universe:
+Toy Cosmology: Density–Driven Expansion Demo

-• early deceleration
+This script numerically integrates a very simple scale factor a(t) using three qualitative components:

-• later transition to acceleration
+1. Primary expansion

-This is **not** a full cosmological theory or fit to observational data.
+2. Density-dependent emergent attraction
-It is a pedagogical / exploratory toy model.
+3. Late-time low-density amplification

----
+Purpose:

-## What this does
+Demonstrate whether such a structure can naturally produce:

-The script numerically integrates a scale factor a(t) using:
+- Early deceleration

-Primary expansion term
+- Later acceleration
-Emergent attractive term proportional to density
+- A transition redshift

-Late-time amplification term (activated at low density)
+This is a pedagogical toy model only.

-It then:
+Parameters are hand-chosen.

-• plots a(t)
+No observational fitting is performed.
-• computes the deceleration parameter q(z)
+"""

-• estimates the redshift where acceleration begins
+import numpy as np

-This is intended only to test *qualitative behavior*.
+import matplotlib.pyplot as plt

----
+# -----------------------------

-## Files
+# METHODS / MODEL DESCRIPTION

-`toy_cosmology.py`
+# -----------------------------
-Main Python script.
+#

----
+# We evolve a scale factor a(t) forward in time using:

-## Requirements
+#

-Python 3
+#   a_ddot = +A               (primary expansion)
-numpy
+#            - B * rho       (emergent attraction)
-matplotlib
+#            + C / (rho+eps) (late-time amplification)

-Install with:
+#

-pip install numpy matplotlib
+# Density rho scales as 1/a^3.

----
+#

-## Run
+# This is NOT derived from GR or Friedmann equations.

-python toy_cosmology.py
+# It is purely phenomenological.

----
+#

-## Important note
+# Goal: see if qualitative cosmic history appears:

-Free parameters are chosen manually.
+# deceleration -> acceleration.

-No parameter fitting to ΛCDM or observational datasets is performed.
+# -----------------------------

-This code is meant to demonstrate structural plausibility only.
+# Parameters (chosen manually)

----
+# -----------------------------

-## Purpose
+A = 0.6      # primary expansion strength

-To provide a minimal computational companion to the geometric ideas in the Omni-Horn-Orb manuscript, without claiming predictive power.
+B = 1.2      # density attraction